Apple32452/phase_2_sparse_recovery/README.md

 ### 1. Below the transition, classical methods win

 At `k = 25`, with `n = 256` and `m = 128`, CoSaMP achieves near-exact recovery on both partial Fourier and Gaussian operators.

-In this easy strict-sparse regime, learning does not provide a meaningful advantage because classical recovery is already very strong.
+This means easy strict-sparse recovery is not a good regime for claiming a learned advantage, because classical algorithms already solve the problem nearly perfectly.

 ### 2. Near the transition, learning has headroom but not full dominance

 At larger sparsity levels such as `k = 55`, support identification becomes harder.

-Oracle-support least squares can still recover accurately, meaning the inverse problem is still well-posed if the correct support is known.
+Oracle-support least squares can still recover accurately, which means the inverse problem is still well-posed if the correct support is known.
 However, greedy methods such as OMP and CoSaMP can begin to fail.

 A coordinate-wise learned support detector improves over simple correlation baselines and OMP, but it does not consistently dominate CoSaMP in the strict-sparse setting.

-Therefore, the correct claim is not that learning always beats classical recovery.
-The more precise claim is that learning has headroom when support identification becomes the bottleneck.
+Therefore, the correct claim is:

+> Learning has headroom when support identification becomes the bottleneck, but it does not automatically beat classical sparse recovery in every regime.

 ### 3. Compressible signals show the strongest learned advantage